 I'm a Presbyterian pastor who often talks about hospitality.?Last spring my husband and I took the practice of hospitality to a new level when we became?Air Bnb?hosts.?
 Many people are curious about the experience of hosting.
 Why would we want to open up our home to complete strangers?
 I'll readily … [Read more...] about Hospitality: What the Church Can Learn from Air Bnb

 Here's the full text of what the PCUSA just passed at the 221st General Assembly.
 Don't miss #7.
 You're welcome to comment, as long as you disclose your identity.
 I delete anonymous comments.
 Click here for some of my own thoughts on the subject.
 The PC(USA) has a long standing commitment to … [Read more...] about What the PCUSA actually said about Divestment in the Middle East, 2014

-Are you preaching on John 20:19-31 this Sunday?
-Easter is over and Jesus is wandering about in a state of immateriality.
-In John 20, Jesus drifts through closed doors and astounds the disciples.
-Then -- as if to hammer home the point that he's really alive and breathing -- he exhales on them.
-It's … [Read more...] about John 20:19-31, Scenes & Questions
+On the Sunday after Easter, the church reads John 20:19-31, which is sometimes referred to as the Johannine Pentecost.
+In this passage, Jesus is wandering about in a state of immateriality.
+He drifts through closed doors and astounds the disciples.
+Then -- as if to hammer home the point that he's … [Read more...] about John 20:19-31, the Johannine Pentecost

 On this Maundy Thursday I wanted to share an image of Jesus at table with his disciples.
 The carving below shows?all twelve disciples -- it's a bit hard to see John, whose head is lying in Jesus' lap.
 What makes this depiction of the Last Supper unique is the identity of the disciple at the center … [Read more...] about Holy Thursday — Jesus & Judas at the Table